Struggling with setting limits with a baby? Encourage her curiosity while establishing boundaries to keep her safe as she begins to explore.

 Once you notice a discrepancy, decide right away what to do moving forward.
 Nothing confuses a child more than inconsistent rules between parents.
 So when one parent takes away the cell phone, she throws a fit because the other one allowed her to have it.

 6. Be choosy with what’s off limits

-My twins just turned three-years-old, long past that late baby and early toddler stage.
-But just today, one of them stood on a toy.
+For instance, one of my twins stood on a toy.
 When I saw his feet stepping on the toy, my first reaction was to say, “Don’t step on that.”

 So I let it go.